 A range of opportunities exist whereby the College works with young people and families, such as the Student Union and Tutors.

 The College works with a wide range of external agencies on a variety of topics and in a number of areas.
-The college has an active student union which meets on a weekly basis.
+The college has an active student ambassador programme which meets on a weekly basis.

 Parents are encouraged to complete feedback information sheets and questionnaires after visits to college and parent’s evenings.
 Students with additional needs and their parents/carers are able to make their views known in the feedback section of the Annual Reviews.